-Ants are persistent and have a uncanny ability to discover smells, even micro-smells from a distance.
+Ants are persistent and have an uncanny ability to discover smells, even micro-smells from a distance.

 Listed here are 5 easy, powerful and 100% organic strategies to keep them out of your home.
 These 5 tips for ant pest control work great and utilize products you can see in your kitchen!

-Have you ever thought about how so many of them find a method to your own food all at one time?
-After the “forager ant” locates the food, it then marks out a trail that leads others in precisely the same colony into the source of food.
+Have you ever thought about how so many of them find their way to your food all at one time?
+After the “forager ant” locates the food, it then marks out a trail that leads others in precisely the same colony to the source of food.
 With every trip, the odor trails are strengthened.

 Cinnamon powder functions because the smell of it throws off the pheromone trails and impacts their ability to navigate.
-This is a home made ant pest control methodology, but somewhat tricky to keep up with the little critters.
+This is a homemade ant control method, but somewhat tricky to keep up with the little critters.

 Vinegar and water

 Vinegar is another common household ingredient which works by interrupting pheromone trails.
-Blend together one portion of white vinegar and one part of water and put it into a spray bottle.
+Mix together one part of white vinegar and one part of water and put it into a spray bottle.
 Bird Control.
-Employ your vinegar mix in the entrances to your home, close plumbing, dust bins, supporting the oven or any place you anticipate them to enter your dwelling.
+Spray your vinegar mix in the entrances to your home, close plumbing, dust bins, around the oven or any place you anticipate them

 The vinegar mix will evaporate in about a day and will require reapplication, but it’s a great natural remedy to an ant pest control problem.

 To make them take it back to their nest, mix it with equal parts of powdered sugar.
-Pour the mixture into a shallow container and place it close to the pantry or cabinets or where ever they enter or traverse your dwelling.
+Pour the mixture into a shallow container and place it close to the pantry or cabinets or where ever they enter or traipse through your home.
 Once introduced into the nest as a food supply, their population will soon dwindle.